 The double award winning Advanced Therapies Apprenticeship Community (ATAC) is the first apprenticeship programme designed specifically to train and upskill individuals in developing, manufacturing and delivering innovative therapies at scale.
+ATAC is coordinated by the Cell and Gene Therapy (CGT) Catapult, an independent innovation and technology organisation committed to the advancement of the cell and gene therapy industry.
+You can find more about CGT Catpult on their website here.

 What does ATAC do?